nitishhrms/DAG-FLowNet/README.md

 ---

 Thank you for checking out the **DAG FlowNet**!
-For any questions or suggestions, feel free to reach out at anniegirdhar08@gmail.com.
+For any questions or suggestions, feel free to reach out.
 Happy coding! 🌟

 ---